[Updated March 2021]

 The lawyers at Mahany Law and our network partners throughout the United States understand the stress and uncertainty surrounding coronavirus.
-While the quarantines and states of emergency won’t last forever, our lives have been permanently changed.
+While the quarantines and states of emergency should soon be behind us, our lives have been permanently changed.
 The legal issues surrounding the pandemic will be debated in courts for years.
 Our clients need answers today, however.

 While we can’t answer all your coronavirus legal questions, we have posted several general information articles specifically related to the current pandemic.
 As new information becomes available, we will update these posts.
 Many of the posts will have links to insure you receive current information.